-With conventional chemotherapy, long-term remission can be achieved in approximately 60% of patients with disseminated "aggressive" Non-Hodgkin lymphoma (NHL) [1].
-The disease incidence is increasing, but etiologic factors contributing to this phenomenon remain still largely unknown.
-Although it is a curable disease, many patients do not achieve complete remission, or they relapse after conventional chemotherapy.
-Tumor- and host-related parameters are likely to reflect some underlying biologic mechanisms and differences in the response to therapy [2, 3].
+With conventional chemotherapy, long-term remission can be achieved in approximately 60% of patients with disseminated "aggressive" Nonpatients do not achieve complete remission, or they relapse after conventional chemotherapy.
+Tumorand host-related parameters are likely to reflect biologic mechanisms some underlying and differences in the response to therapy [2, 3].
 One suggestion is that deregulated components of the immune system may be linked to the incidence and clinical course of lymphomas, and the development of acute or chronic inflammatory reactions at the tumor site.
-Cytokines, as major mediators of inflammation, were found to be associated with the transformation of lymphatic malignancies either as autocrine growth factors for the transformed cells or as factors rebuilding the tumor microenvironment, likely affecting tumor progression and dissemination.
+Cytokines, as major mediators of inflammation, were found to be associated with the transformation of lymphatic malignancies either as autocrine growth factors for the transformed cells as factors rebuilding the tumor or microenvironment, likely affecting tumor progression and dissemination.